gschmutz/bigdata-spark-workshop/01a-minio-object-storage copy/README.md

 docker exec -ti minio-mc mc cp /data-transfer/airport-data/airports.csv minio-1/flight-bucket/raw/airports/airports.csv
 ```

+> **What you should see:** A progress bar followed by a confirmation line showing the file size and destination path, e.g. `...airports.csv: 11 MiB / 11 MiB`.

 and then also for the `plane-data.csv` file.

 ```bash
 docker exec -ti minio-mc mc cp /data-transfer/flight-data/plane-data.csv minio-1/flight-bucket/raw/planes/plane-data.csv
 ```

+> **What you should see:** A similar progress bar and confirmation for `plane-data.csv`.

 Let's use the `mc ls` command once more but now to display the content of the `flight-bucket`